 Susan Quaggin, MD, has helped enhance the understanding of common glomerular diseases and inspired the development of promising therapeutics, including discoveries regarding blood vessels, lymphatics and specialized hybrid circulations.
-Quaggin and her collaborators are attempting to bioengineer new organs in a dish.
-She is chief of Nephrology and Hypertension in the Department of Medicine and, in 2021, started serving as president of the American Society of Nephrology.
+Quaggin and her collaborators are attempting to bioengineer new organs in a dish as well as study the mechanisms of glaucoma.
+She is the director of the Feinberg Cardiovascular and Renal Research Institute and chief of Nephrology and Hypertension in the Department of Medicine and past-president of the American Society of Nephrology.

 Stephen Walter Ranson, MD, PhD

 Stephen Walter Ranson, MD, PhD, was one of the most distinguished neuroanatomist of the early 20th Century and Director of the Institute of Neurology at the medical school in the 1930s.
 He and his colleagues mapped the unmyelinated fibers of the spinal ganglia and explored the structure and function of the hypothalamus, particularly as it relates to emotion, position in space, water balance, temperature regulation, sympathetic response, and the rhythm of sleep.
 He taught many medical students through his influential textbook, The Anatomy of the Nervous System.

 Alfred Newton Richards, PhD, proved kidneys filter blood by inventing glomerular micropuncture, was the first to employ inulin to study glomerular filtration rate and determined that renal tubules secreted or reabsorbed various substances in processing final urine.
 President Franklin D. Roosevelt appointed him to head the Committee on Medical Research during World War II.
 In that role, Richards put penicillin in production as a therapeutic agent.
 He was appointed the first professor of Pharmacology at Northwestern University Medical School starting in 1908.